nejrajdinovic/nejra-aomeragic-devops-mentorship/week-2/bash-notes.md

-sort - sort lines of text files uniq - report or omit repeated lines strings - print the sequences of printable characters in files
+sort - sort lines of text files uniq - report or omit repeated lines strings - print the sequences of printable characters in files echo  "" > output.txt - insert in file and create file